LIMFAST. IV. Learning High-Redshift Galaxy Formation from Multiline Intensity Mapping with Implicit Likelihood Inference: Simulating and LIM Signals

 with $\mu = \cos \theta$ for angle $\theta$ between the $k$ vector and the line of sight, $\sigma_{\parallel} = k^{-1}_\mathrm{\parallel,max} = d \chi/d \nu \delta \nu$, and $\sigma_{\perp} = k^{-1}_\mathrm{\perp,max} = \chi \Omega^{1/2}_\mathrm{beam}$ for spectral resolution $\delta \nu$, comoving radial distance $\chi$, and beam size $\Omega_\mathrm{beam}$.
 Taking into account the number of (independent) Fourier modes sampled $N_\mathrm{mode}(k) = 4\pi k^2 \Delta k V_\mathrm{survey}/(2\pi)^3/2 = k^2 \Delta k V_\mathrm{survey}/4\pi^2$ and with inverse-variance weighting, we have

 Following the treatment in \cite{Zhao2022PS}, effects of the instrument noise can be taken into account by adding a Gaussian random offset with zero mean and variance, $\mathrm{var}[\Delta_{I}^2(k)]$ to the simulated power spectra.
-We should emphasize that even under the assumption of Gaussian measurement errors on power spectra, ILI remains valuable because the forward simulation introduces strong nonlinearities in the mapping between galaxy formation parameters and power spectrum observables.
+While in practice it will be more realistic and direct to incorporate these effects into simulated 3D line intensity data cubes, generating such fully survey-like synthetic observations requires detailed modeling of survey and instrument specifics, which is beyond the defined scope of this work to demonstrate the inference of galaxy formation physics from power spectrum constraints.
+We therefore leave to future work detailed simulations of LIM data in the observing frame, along with the exploration of field-level ILI.
+We should also emphasize that even under the assumption of Gaussian measurement errors on power spectra, ILI remains valuable because the forward simulation introduces strong nonlinearities in the mapping between galaxy formation parameters and power spectrum observables.
 Training on simulations assuming Gaussian power spectrum uncertainties thus enables the ILI framework to capture the full posterior structure while bypassing the need for an explicit likelihood that is difficult to evaluate in closed form.

 For the line intensity--galaxy cross-power spectrum, the variance per mode can be similarly written as \cite{Lidz2009}

 where

 and